 Rowan Prep School, Claygate

 Rowan Prep is an independent day school for girls aged 2-11 in the lovely village of Claygate, near Esher.
-The school is set over two sites – about half a mile apart – both in a quiet residential area of the village: Rowan Brae is the pre-prep for girls aged 2 to 11 (nursery to Year 2) and Rowan Hill is the Prep school for girls aged 7-11 (Years 3-6).
+The school is set over two sites – about half a mile apart – both in a quiet residential area of the village: Rowan Brae is the pre-prep for girls aged 2 to 11 (Pre-school to Year 2) and Rowan Hill is the Prep school for girls aged 7-11 (Years 3-6).
 The school is part of the United Learning family.

 There are 330 girls on the register.
 It’s a two-class entry at the Brae (as it’s colloquially known) rising to a three class from Year 3-6.
 Entry is selective, but it’s a gentle process.
 At Reception it’s based on a ‘Discovery Day’, and from Years 1-6 girls are invited to experience a day at Rowan which includes academic assessments and teacher observation.